futile58/futile58/README.md

 **Welcome to the page**

-I'm @futile58, but you can call me Hally
+I'm @futile58, but call me Hally

 **Language(s):** Java (amateur)